 δ = settlement at the same point

 Against many popular opinions, the modulus of subgrade reaction is not an exclusive property of soil but depends mainly on the loaded area (size of the footing or mat).
 Other factors that affect the modulus of subgrade reaction are the shape of footing, depth of foundation, type of soil, and type of foundation.
-Different approaches have been suggested for the evaluation of modulus of subgrade reaction, but the most practical approach is to carry out an in-situ plate load test on the soil.
+Different approaches have been suggested for the evaluation of the modulus of subgrade reaction, but the most practical approach is to carry out an in-situ plate load test on the soil.

 Plate bearing test is an in-situ load-bearing test that is used to evaluate the ultimate bearing capacity and likely settlement of soil under a given load.
 The test can be carried out in accordance with BS 1377 Part 9: 1990.
 It basically consists of loading a steel plate of known diameter and recording the settlements corresponding to each load increment.

-By implication, the coefficient of subgrade reaction is the unit pressure required to produce a unit settlement in a soil.
+By implication, the coefficient of subgrade reaction is the unit pressure required to produce a unit settlement in soil.
 In saturated clay soils, the settlement under load will take time due to consolidation, so the coefficient of subgrade reaction should be determined on the basis of the final settlement.

-- The value of ks in independent on the magnitude of pressure
+- The value of ks is independent on the magnitude of the pressure

 - The value of ks has the same value for every point on the surface of the footing

 These two assumptions are however not strictly correct.

 Terzaghi in 1955 presented empirical relationships for determining the coefficient of subgrade reactions (ksf) for full-scale foundations, based on results from plate load tests.
 This is based on a rigid 1 ft x 1 ft (0.305 m x 0.305m) slab placed on a soil medium.